Eric7829/PixelArtPipeline/README.md

 ### Overview
 **PixelArtPipeline** converts high-fidelity raster images into optimized Luau tables compatible with the **BedWars Scripting Toolkit** for Roblox.

 The core engineering challenge of this project is extreme color constraint optimization: mapping complex, smooth digital artwork onto a highly restrictive palette of **only 39 available in-game blocks**.
-Other blocks within the game asset pool feature heavy surface patterning and multi-color noise textures, making them entirely unsuitable for clean color quantization.
+Other blocks within the game asset pool feature multi-color noise textures, making them entirely unsuitable for clean color quantization.
 By leveraging the CIELAB color space, Delta E perceptual distance metrics, and error-diffusion dithering, the pipeline achieves exceptional color quantization and deterministic output tailored for programmatic, in-game map generation.

 ### Gallery: High-Fidelity Perceptual Mapping (CIELAB)

-The following showcases demonstrate how the pipeline handles drastically different asset styles—from stylized game illustration to historic photo-journalism—using the exact same optimized 39-block palette constraint.
+The following showcases demonstrate how the pipeline handles drastically different asset styles—from stylized game illustration to historic photo-journalism—using just 39 types of blocks

 #### Test Case 1: Stylized Game Art (Digital Illustration)
 When utilizing standard studio-lit character art, the CIELAB pipeline achieves flawless color quantization and smooth gradient transitions without muddying distinct hues.